vfarcic/devops24/manuscript/01-sts.md

 We'll explore the effect of combining StatefulSets with Headless Services by creating a new Pod from which we can execute `nslookup` commands.

+W> `nslookup` does not work in all Kubernetes clusters.
+If you experience errors, please ignore them and follow the logic from the books' output.

 ```bash
 kubectl -n go-demo-3 \
     run -it \